AndroGel therapy linked to possible health risks for men.

 The health risks associated with AndroGel testosterone therapy have been well-publicized.
 Those risks include a number of cardiovascular issues, such as blood clots, DVT, heart attacks and strokes.

 If you or someone you love was harmed as a result of AndroGel testosterone, you may be entitled to financial compensation.
 There may be substantial cash awards from claims and settlements from an AndroGel class action lawsuit or MDL.
-Call the lawyers and attorneys at Hood National Law Group today to see if you qualify for an AndroGel testosterone therapy lawsuit.
+Call the lawyers and attorneys at National Injury Help today to see if you qualify for an AndroGel testosterone therapy lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.